What are scars?

 Acne scars can be classified into two major types based on the response of the tissues to the inflammation as follows:

 - Scars formed by increased tissue formation–Hypertrophic or Keloid scars

 How are acne scars treated?

-There are several surgical and non-surgical techniques available for acne scar revision and your cosmetic surgeon will discuss the most suitable option for your particular situation.
+There are several surgical and non-surgical techniques available for acne scar revision and your Cosmetic Surgery Practitioner will discuss the most suitable option for your particular situation.
 The non-surgical techniques include:

 - Chemical peel: This technique involves applying a high-potency acid to remove the top layer of the skin.
 New skin forms within 15 days.
 It is helpful to treat small scars.
 It is necessary to protect your skin from the sun exposure after a chemical peel is done to prevent further irritation.

 - Dermabrasion: This procedure is performed at your doctor’s office under local or general anesthesia.
 Your doctor will abrade the top layer of your skin with a handheld device which moves in a back and forth or in a circular motion over the skin.
 Cold compresses are used to control bleeding and the area will be covered with a sterile dressing.

 - Laser resurfacing of scars: This is a newer technology used to treat depressed acne scars.
 The tissue penetration power of a YAG laser helps to improve the scars and the infrared beam of the carbon dioxide laser may be used to elevate depressed scars by tightening the collagen fibres.
 After the treatment, antibiotics will be prescribed to help healing and a surgical dressing is applied.
 You can resume normal activities within 2 weeks.